Abhishek-77/Academic-Participation-And-Student-engagement-Portal/README.md

 ![Image](https://github.com/user-attachments/assets/e2f799b6-71ea-4619-85c6-bbaf4ad16f26)

+As per Data:
+* Total Counts Of Students: 10,000
+* Average Age Of Students: 23

+Data can be filtered on basis of Gender:
+* Male
+* Female
+* Not Disclosed

+Courses Included:
+* AI
+* Data Analyst
+* Data Engineer
+* DL
+* ML

 ## Enrollment Trends:

 ![Image](https://github.com/user-attachments/assets/5436c1f1-0990-47a0-bddb-94f89a1b97b4)

+Enrollment is highest for Jan and May(874) and min for 782.

 ## Attendance Trends:

 ![Image](https://github.com/user-attachments/assets/dc4fd9d2-d5c6-44ca-aa34-cbd83b662a58)

+Attendance is maximum for Data Engineer course (75.03%) and minimum for AI(74.93%).

 ## Gender-Wise Trends:

 ![Image](https://github.com/user-attachments/assets/c8d374f2-a261-40e2-bfee-b77e19975f23)

+Totall enrollment for female is 4549 and for male it is 4451.While 1000 students chose not to disclose their gender.

 ## Retentation Trends:

 ![Image](https://github.com/user-attachments/assets/1e113b3a-a1f6-4ee2-8dc5-c3f6217f23b8)

+Retenation Rate is max for AI (1472), though attence is least for same course. this rate is min for 1397 for ML.

 ## Highest and Lowest Course Ratings:

 ![Image](https://github.com/user-attachments/assets/c9a50bd6-5328-4907-9d82-ab172960fe95)

+Highest course rating is for AI - 2047 and lowest for ML- 1939.